syncfusion-content/winui-docs/winui/Date-Picker/Spinner-Customization.md

 ![Date Picker with customized drop down date spinner cells](Dropdown-Date-Spinner_images/ItemContainerStyle.png)

-## Customize the specific cell in dropdown spinner
+## Customize the cell's appearance in dropdown spinner

 You can change the UI of specific date, month or year cells in dropdown spinner by using the `ItemTemplateSelector` property.
 The `DataContext` of `ItemTemplateSelector` is `SpinnerItem`.